smartdevicelink/sdl_evolution/proposals/0282-screen-manager-alerts.md

 @property (nullable, strong, nonatomic) NSString *tertiaryText;

 /**
  Maps to Alert.duration.
 Defaults to `defaultTimeout`.
-If set to 0, it will use `defaultTimeout`.
+Defaults to 0, which will use `defaultTimeout`.
 If this is set below the minimum, it will be capped at 3 seconds.
 Minimum 3 seconds, maximum 10 seconds.
 If this is set above the maximum, it will be capped at 10 seconds.
 Defaults to 0.
+ Please note that if a button is added to the alert, the defaultTimeout and timeout values will be ignored.
  */
 @property (assign, nonatomic) NSTimeInterval timeout;